SaitoTech/saito-evm-token/contracts/lib/openzeppelin/README.md

 Additionally, the docs recommend "npx oz compile --solc-version 0.5.14" which conflicts with the latest contracts deployed to npm(https://docs.openzeppelin.com/cli/2.8/compiling).

-Additionally, the ERC20 contract distributed by OZ hardcoded the contstructor to use 18 decimals...

 Additionally, the ERC20 contract distributed by OZ had the following error when compiling with 0.7.6:

 ```